+An MPF FHLBank's share of credit losses is based on its respective participation interest in the entire master commitment.
 The MPF FHLBanks also face credit risk through potential losses on conventional MPF loans to the extent that those losses are not recoverable from PFIs, and with respect to MPF Government loans, amounts not recoverable from the applicable government agency, servicer, or PFI, as applicable.
-The outstanding balance of MPF loans exposed to credit losses that are not recoverable from these sources was approximately \$35.3 billion and \$28.6 billion at December 31, 2018 and 2017.
+The outstanding balance of MPF loans exposed to credit losses that are not recoverable from these sources was approximately \$44.8 billion and \$35.3 billion at December 31, 2019 and 2018.
 The MPF FHLBanks' actual credit exposure is less than these amounts because the borrower's equity, which represents the fair value of underlying property in excess of the outstanding MPF loan balance, has not been considered.
 The MPF FHLBanks require PMI for those loans with a loan-to-value ratio over 80% at origination.
-If the original value of the real estate collateral securing an MPF loan does not decline, then the principal paydowns will lower the loan-to-value ratio over the life of the loan.
+MPF Loans - Setting Credit Enhancement Levels.
+For conventional MPF loans, credit losses in a master commitment are first absorbed by the FHLBank's First Loss Account, but if applicable to the MPF product, the FHLBank will withhold a PFI's scheduled performance credit enhancement fee in order to reimburse themselves for any losses allocated to the First Loss Account.
+If the First Loss Account is exhausted, the credit losses are then absorbed by the PFI's credit enhancement amount that is calculated by utilizing third party credit models.

-MPF Loans - Setting Credit Enhancements.
-For conventional MPF loans held in portfolio, the PFI's credit enhancement amount is determined by an FHLBank, based on documented analysis, that the FHLBank has a high degree of confidence that it will not bear material losses beyond the losses absorbed by the FHLBank's First Loss Account, even under reasonably likely adverse changes to expected economic conditions.
-Loans are assessed by a third party's credit model at acquisition and a credit enhancement is calculated based on loan attributes and the FHLBank's risk tolerance in light of its entire MPF portfolio.
+The PFI's credit enhancement amount is determined by an FHLBank, based on documented analysis, that the FHLBank has a high degree of confidence that it will not bear material credit losses beyond the losses absorbed by the FHLBank's First Loss Account, even under reasonably likely adverse changes to expected economic conditions.
+Loans are assessed using third party credit models at acquisition and the amount of the PFI's credit enhancement is calculated based on credit attributes of the loans in each master commitment.

-The MPF products were designed to allow for periodic resets of the credit enhancement amount and the First Loss Account for each master commitment for certain products.
-The amount of credit enhancement necessary to maintain an FHLBank's risk of credit losses within that FHLBank's risk tolerance for any master commitment is usually reduced over time.
+The credit enhancement amounts and the First Loss Account for certain conventional MPF Products held in an FHLBank's portfolio may be periodically reset lower for each master commitment after a required period of seasoning, because the amount of credit enhancement necessary to maintain an FHLBank's risk of credit losses within that FHLBank's risk tolerance for any master commitment is usually reduced over time.

 MPP Loans - Loss Allocation.
 Each FHLBank participating in the MPP (MPP FHLBank) is exposed to credit risk on loans purchased from members through its MPP.
 Like the MPF Program, MPP is governed by the Acquired Member Asset regulation.
 Mortgage loans purchased from PFIs under this program also must carry sufficient credit enhancements to provide a credit risk exposure within an FHLBank's risk tolerance at the time of purchase.
-For FHA-insured loans, MPP FHLBanks believe they bear no credit risk on purchased FHA loans, and therefore do not require either a Lender Risk Account or SMI coverage for these U.S. government-insured loans.
+For FHA-insured loans, MPP FHLBanks believe they bear no credit risk, and therefore do not require either a Lender Risk Account or SMI coverage for these U.S. government-insured loans.

-The MPP FHLBanks' primary management of credit risk for conventional loans involves the mortgage assets themselves (homeowners' equity) as well as additional layers of credit enhancements.
+The MPP FHLBanks' primary management of credit risk for conventional loans involves the mortgage assets themselves as well as additional layers of credit enhancements.
 The order of priority for credit enhancements is as follows: